 When you use processor-based licensing, ensure that the managed system is in compliance with the license agreement for each licensed program that is installed on the managed system.
 If you have a managed system that can use multiple shared processor pools, you can use the multiple shared processor pool feature of the Hardware Management Console (HMC) to ensure that your managed system remains in compliance with these license agreements.
 You can configure a shared processor pool with a maximum processing unit value equal to the number of licenses that you have for your managed system, and then set all logical partitions that use the licensed program so that they use that shared processor pool.
-The logical partitions in the shared processor pool, so the managed system remains in compliance with the per-processor license agreement.
+The logical partitions in the shared processor pool cannot use more processors than the maximum processing unit value that is set for the shared processor pool, so the managed system remains in compliance with the per-processor license agreement.